 - If you ship on Friday for Saturday delivery, ENSURE your shipping company will deliver the package on Saturday (some shipping companies require special stickers or notifications)

 As always, we ask that you include a copy of your Analysis Request Form (ARF) in your shipping container as a chain of custody.
-Email it to our team at email@example.com, this allows us to anticipate your samples arrival and notify you if they are not delivered.
+Email it to our team at email@example.com or firstname.lastname@example.org as this allows us to anticipate your samples arrival and notify you if they are not delivered.

 With just a few weeks left of summer, please feel free to share this information with your teams creating a win-win for us all!